iandennismiller/mueller-report/Readme.md

 ## Redacting template

 The following text is an example for how redacted text will be represented in the working document.
-It is expected that once ongoing matters have resolved, this document will become progressively unredacted.

     \blackout{Harm to Ongoing Matter: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore